Contact Us Report about mistake Sign In Help

 Learning outcomes:

 1. Understand the fundamentals of mathematics, science and information technology, and the properties of materials, explaining the key concepts and content of marine and maritime technology.
+2. Apply fundamental and new knowledge of marine/maritime technologies and other sciences to maritime transport logistics technology, according to the complexity of maritime sector activities.
+3. Understand and solve technological problems in maritime transport logistics by determining the suitability

 Activities of teaching and learning:

-• Student-oriented lectures, critical thinking, integrated teaching of subject content and foreign language, analysis of scientific and practical literature, content analysis of national and international legal acts regulating the maritime transport sector and business;
+· Student-oriented lectures, critical thinking, integrated teaching of subject content and foreign language, analysis of scientific and practical literature, content analysis of national and international legal acts regulating the maritime transport sector and business; · Studies using computer-based programs and electronic simulators, prototypes of information systems operating in the seaport (Seaport terminal operations simulator,

 Methods of assessment of learning achievements:

-Tests, essay, written report, control work, exam, presentation of data set and analytical models of problems, presentation of bibliography, presentation of case analysis results, individual written work, individual programming work, individual project, presentation of team working results, presentation of problem solving solutions, oral report at seminar and/or conference, demonstration of analytical skills, demonstration of programming skills, presentation of source codes of created models, presentation of visualized results, research paper, course work and public presentation, professional practice report (written) and defence, Final thesis and Final thesis defence.
+Formative, cumulative and summative assessment methods are used: tests, essay, written report, control work, exam, presentation of data set and analytical models of problems, presentation of bibliography, presentation of case analysis results, individual written work, individual programming work, individual project, presentation of team working results, presentation of problem solving solutions, oral report at seminar and/or conference, demonstration of analytical skills, demonstration of programming skills, presentation of source codes of created models, presentation of visualized results, research paper, course work and public presentation, professional practice report (written) and defence, Final thesis and Final thesis defence.

 Framework: